 The Velvet Underground

-From May 1967 until mid-1970, the Velvets were one of the most frequent acts at Tea Party, headlining dozens of shows.
+From May 1967 until mid-1970, the Velvets were one of the most frequent acts at the Tea Party, headlining dozens of shows.
 While their early gigs featured songs from their March 1967 debut album, later they worked out the harder-edged, distortion-drenched tracks featured on their second, 1967’s White Light/Heat, and their 1969 self-titled LP, allowing Boston-area fans to experience their revolutionary acoustical creations before anyone else as they watched the band evolve on stage.
 During a December 1968 Tea Party show, frontman Lou Reed championed the venue as “our favorite place to play in the whole country.”

-The group formed in 1964 under the patronage of artist Andy Warhol with the lineup of singer-songwriter-guitarist Reed, who was working at Pickwick Records as a songwriter/session musician; Welsh avant-garde multi-instrumentalist John Cale; guitarist Sterling Morrison; and drummer Angus MacLise, replaced in 1965 by Maureen “Moe” Tucker, a pioneer among female drummers.
-With Warhol as manager, the Velvets became the house band at his art collective, The Factory, and part of his multimedia show, The Exploding Plastic Inevitable.
-At Warhol’s insistence – and despite Reed’s outspoken objections – German model-vocalist Nico joined the group and sang on their debut LP, The Velvet Underground & Nico, issued on Verve Records in March 1967.
+The group formed in 1964 under the patronage of artist Andy Warhol with the lineup of singer-songwriter-guitarist Reed, who was working at Pickwick Records as a songwriter and session musician; Welsh avant-garde multi-instrumentalist John Cale; guitarist Sterling Morrison; and drummer Angus MacLise, replaced in 1965 by Maureen “Moe” Tucker, a pioneer among female drummers.

-Though it was a commercial nonevent – receiving almost zero airplay, banned by record stores for its inclusion of the song “Heroin” and what was then considered sexually suggestive cover art, and selling a mere 30,000 copies over the next five years – critics praised the album as a creative landmark for Reed’s spellbinding, streetwise lyrics, his sneering, half-sung delivery and the group’s skeletal, white-noise-rock compositions.
-It’s now considered an iconic part of rock’s canon, as is the cover featuring Warhol’s design of a life-sized banana which on the original pressings could be peeled away, revealing nothing more erotic than a banana beneath.
+Critics hailed the LP as a major creative landmark, however, based on Reed’s spellbinding, streetwise lyrics, his sneering, half-sung delivery and the group’s skeletal, white-noise-rock compositions.
+It’s now considered an iconic part of rock’s canon, as is the cover featuring Warhol’s design of a life-sized banana which on the original pressings could be peeled away (revealing nothing more erotic than a banana beneath).

 “You had a lot of people going to these ‘dance concerts’ we called them, pay three bucks, get in there and dance your butt off all night,” said Steve Nelson, manager of the Tea Party in 1967/8, in the documentary The Velvet Underground: One of the Most Unique and Underappreciated Bands of the 60s (Amplified, 2021).
 “And the Velvets were just a great dance band.
 You had a lot of local, blue-collar kids, students from Harvard and BU and an occasional professor.
 It rapidly became a kind of scene and for whatever reason, people in Boston just adopted them.”